evanaImport Intelligence

 Learn More

-PSC Refund vs. Traditional Duty Drawback
+IEEPA Tariff Refund vs. Traditional Duty Drawback

-PSC Tariff Refund
+IEEPA Tariff Refund

-• Applies to invalidated IEEPA/Section 301 tariffs
+• Applies to IEEPA tariffs ruled unconstitutional

 Traditional Duty Drawback